 Q. HOW DO I REGISTER FOR WINTER 2022 COURSES?

 A. If your home school is Ross: You will be automatically enrolled into BA 100 for the Winter term but you will be able to enroll yourself into a BCOM 250 section of your choosing when your registration appointment time opens.

-For all students: You will be able to enroll in your non-business coursework on Wolverine Access when your registration appointment time opens.
+For all students: For BCOM 250, First Year students will be able register for sections 001-019.
+Sections 020-024 are not available to First Year students.
+You will be able to enroll in your non-business coursework on Wolverine Access when your registration appointment time opens.